pengan1987/intro-to-demoscene/07-soundchip-chiptune.md

 Compared to Atari TIA, the biggest change of POKEY is that it has 256 levels of pitch, more accurate pitch control makes POKEY more convenient when creating music.
 In addition POKEY maintains the 4-bit amplitude control accuracy, but has the sound channels increased from two to four, so the music written for POKEY can have more sound parts.

 Let's take a look at what the POKEY effect looks like.
-On the Atari 8-bit series of computers, many games have full music added to the title screen, but due to machine performance limitations, not many games have full background music, while later demo programs developed by enthusiasts have the effect of synchronized sound and picture.
+On the Atari 8-bit series of computers, many games have full music added to the title screen, but due to machine performance limitations, not many games have full background music, while later demos developed by enthusiasts have the effect of synchronized sound and picture.

 In the Atari SAP Music Archive, over 5,000 pieces of music written for the Atari POKEY chip are archived: http://asma.atari.org/